John-Patrick-Narvasa/CodingJourney/_SchoolStuff/Prompt for practicing code and quizzed.md

 Weaknesses: *after initial prompt* ()
 - Make another but rather focus more on the technical terms given on the files imported from the previous prompt.

-Make another set with N items with unique questions that is STRICTLY not the same as the last outputs you have made from my last prompt/s.
+- Make another set with N items with unique questions that is STRICTLY not the same as the last outputs you have made from my last prompt/s.

-Dissect the logic of the "problem" in item N-N thoroughly...

 # Sample: